byuitechops/valenceHistory/README.md

 # Valence

-An independent development of a vanilla JavaScript Library to get the data from Brightspaces's Valence API.
+An independent development vanilla JavaScript Library to get the data from Brightspaces's Valence API.

 ## Elevator Pitch